 Name:

-Student ID Number: Date:
+Student ID Number: Date: Date:

 Address:

-City: § State: Zip:
+City: State: Zip:

 Telephone: ()

 Email:

 Major:

 Roommate Preference: 1st Choice:

 2 nd Choice:

-Deposit for: Fall Spring S ummer
+Deposit for: Fall Spring Summer

-Dorm Preference: Ettie R. Garner Hall (Women Only) Hubbard Hall (Co-Ed)
+Dorm Preference: Ettie R. Garne r Hall (Women Only Hubbard Hall (Co- Ed)

-It is required to have a Bacterial Meningitis the vaccination at least 10 days prior to the housing.
+It is required to have a Bacterial Meni the vaccination at least 10 days prior housing.

-A \$150 deposit (check or money order) is remake checks payable to SWTJC and include room is reserved for a student and he/she of the end of the semester, the deposit is forfer a driver's license loes not occupy th number on the check.
+A \$150 deposit (check or money orde make checks payable to SWTJC and in room is reserved for a student and he the end of the semester, the deposit in nclude a driver's lice e/she does not occu ense number on the check.
 If a

-The deposit will be refunded only if a writte no later than August 1st of each fall semeste - •
+The deposit will be refunded only if a no later than August $1^{\rm st}$ of each fall se

-Return this application and deposit to: Business Office Southwest Texas 2401 Garner Field Uvalde, TX 78801 d Road
+Return this application and deposit to Fexas Junior College r Field Road